 The ‘Pink City’ of Jaipur is one of the most popular cities of Rajasthan and is a part of very popular Golden Triangle Tour, including Agra and Delhi.
 A wonderful getaway from Delhi during the weekend, this visit would be a mix of sightseeing, food spree and shopping.
 Some of the must-visit places in Jaipur are Amer or Amber Fort (a World Heritage Site), Jaigarh Fort, City Palace, Jantar Mantar (a World Heritage Site), Nahargarh Fort, Hawa Mahal, Jal Mahal, Birla Mandir and Albert Hall Museum.
 Exploring the forts and palaces would be a sneak-peak into the magnificence and grandeur of the erstwhile royalty of the region.
 You must not miss the local Rajasthani delicacies such as Mewa Kachori, Dal Bati Chura, Ghewar, Mirchi Bada, Besan ke gatte and other curries.

-Jaipur is surely is a paradise for shopaholics as they can get their hands on some great stuff like handicrafts, traditional apparels, imitation jewelry, lac bangles, precious and semi-precious stones, carpets, juttis, marble carvings, pottery and so on.
+If you want to know the cultural beauty of Rajasthan, Jaipur is one of the ideal choices to move.
+This pink city reflects its cultural beauty and Rajasthani tradition that will amaze you at every turn of this trip.
+Apart front that, Jaipur surely is a paradise for shopaholics as they can get their hands on some great stuff like handicrafts, traditional apparels, imitation jewelry, lac bangles, precious and semi-precious stones, carpets, juttis, marble carvings, pottery and so on.

 Distance from Delhi: Around 273 km